 Regional Opportunity Initiatives, Inc., is working with regional leaders in Southwest Central Indiana to develop strategies focused on connecting education and industry to create a workforce that is prepared for the demands of employers.

 As part of this effort, ROI conducted an occupational needs assessment within the region, initially focused on Southwest Central Indiana’s key sectors: advanced manufacturing, life sciences, and national security and defense.
 The results of the occupational needs assessment are informing a wide range of workforce and education initiatives that will be deployed over the coming months and years.

-The following is a list of education and workforce initiatives launched by ROI in 2016 and 2017.
+The following list represents some of the education and workforce initiatives launched by ROI:

 Ready Schools Initiatives

-ROI will fund and assist three cohorts of school districts over the next three years to engage in year-long development processes to better align district curricular and programmatic offerings with the education and workforce needs of their communities.
-Cohort districts will receive a development grant of up to $150,000 to employ a District Readiness Coordinator to oversee activities and will be eligible to apply for implementation funding following the 9-month development process.
+ROI is funding and assisting three cohorts of school districts over three years to engage in year-long development processes to better align district curricular and programmatic offerings with the education and workforce needs of their communities.
+Cohort districts receive a development grant of up to $150,000 to employ a District Readiness Coordinator to oversee activities and will be eligible to apply for implementation funding following the 9-month development process.
 More information on Ready Schools.

 Graduation and Career Coaches

 In partnership with Ivy Tech Community College – Bloomington, the ROI Graduation and Career Coaches 2-year pilot initiative was implemented for the 2016-2017 school year in 11 school districts in Southwest Central Indiana.
 Working closely with school administrators and counseling teams, graduation and career coaches support 50-60 students per school who are most at risk for not attaining high school diplomas.
 The Graduation and Career Coaches program is aimed at improving graduation rates and preparing students for pathways into technical certifications, associate degrees, and other post-secondary degree programs.
 More information on Graduation and Career Coaches.